-- Authorizing the same agent to sell the commodity. - Receiving the commodity himself and selling it and collecting its price. - 4.
-The customer pays the amount to the bank in installmen (See illustrative diagram No. (5))
+- 3. The customer sells the commodity to trader (2) through one of two following methods: - Authorizing the same agent to sell the commodity. - Receiving the commodity himself and selling it and collecting its price. - The customer pays the amount of the transaction to the bank in installments.
+(See illustrative diagram No. (6))